MWATelescope/mwa_trigger/docs/index.rst

 Welcome to TraceT's documentation!
 =======================================

-This documentation is split into three sections.
-The Web Application documentation explains how to use the trigger web application.
+This documentation is designed for users and developers of the TraceT web application.

-The Trigger Logic documentation explains the logic we use to decide if we should observe different sources and explain some of the telescope's VOEvent information.
-The tracet documentation describes the python package and its functions that can be used to parse XML files, decide if sources are worth observing and trigger observations with the MWA and ATCA.
+Research users will find the first three sections most useful as it explains what TraceT is (Introduction), how to use it (Using TraceT) and the methods it uses (Trigger Logic)

+Developers or administrators will find the following three sections more useful as it includes how to install and maintain the server (Web Application), explanations of the software methodologies and layout (Developer Documentation) and the documentation of the TraceT python module (TraceT Package).

 .. toctree::
    :maxdepth: 4
    :caption: Introduction:

    what_is_tracet
    overview_of_tracet

 .. toctree::
    :maxdepth: 4
-   :caption: Web Application:
+   :caption: Using TraceT:

-   installation
-   running_server
    new_proposal
    new_user
    using_the_database
-   mwa_frequency_specifications

 .. toctree::